natashaclerkin/singularartistsMS1/README.md

 Due to time restraints I was unable to include the following but hope to implement the following features in a future release:
 - Blog - To provide updates of upcoming events, and artists' news.
-- Live Chat app - To provide instant connection between the user and company with visibility on each page.
+- Live Chat app - To provide instant connection between the user and company with high visibility on the site.

 ### Structure

 I decided to create a single page website incorporating only the necessary actions and info required by the ideal users to reduce cognitive overload.
 The navigation bar would include the links to all four sections on the right and the company logo/home link placed on the left to follow industry standard and create familiarity with the user.
 This allows the user to easily learn and understand the structure and effortlessly navigate through the site when using it for the first time.
 I decided that the links would also be strategically placed in the intended journey the user should follow. i.e. About->Artists->Events->Contact.
-This would allow the user to learn about the experience the promoter has, their credibility in the industry with the artists they represent, the large number of events presented gaining the trust of the user propelling them towards the contact page.
+This would allow the user to learn about the experience the promoter has, their credibility in the industry with the artists they represent, the large number of events presented gaining the trust of the user propelling them towards the contact section.

 ### Skeleton
-- [Wireframe](assets/wireframes/wireframes.pdf "Homepage Wireframe"): Website contains 5 pages; Home, About, Artists, Events and a Contact Page.
+- [Wireframes](assets/wireframes/wireframes.pdf "Singular Artists Wireframe"): Website contains 4 sections; About (Who We Are), Artists (Who We Represent), Events and a Get In Touch section.
+I had originally thought about creating a website with a homepage and 4 separate pages but later decided to compile all sections into a single page website to create a better flow.
 - Fixed navigation bar and footer.
-Nav bar contains links pointing to each individual page and the footer contains contact info and Social Media icons.
+Nav bar contains links pointing to each individual section and the footer contains contact, copyright info and Social Media icons.
+I also wanted to add a link to allow the user to jump back to the top instead of scrolling to help with UX.

 ### Surface